chivalry/filemaker.vim/README.md

     set g:FMVAddSpaceAfterFunction=1 " places a space between a function name and the opening parenthsis set g:FMVPadSpacesWithinParens=0 " does not place a space between parentheses and parameters

-See the help file (`:help filemakervim-overriding-conventions`) for additional information.
+See the help file (`:help fmv-overriding-conventions`) for additional information.

 Future Enhancements
 -------------------